ravine13/Mind-Matters/README.md

 Appointment Scheduling: Allows clients to schedule appointments with psychologists, including the ability to add notes for each appointment.

-Blog Post Management: Psychologists can create and manage blog posts, sharing valuable insights and information with their clients and the public.

-Contact Form Submissions: Stores and manages submissions from the website's contact form, allowing for efficient communication with potential clients or interested parties.

 # Technologies Used